-Enable or Disable Trunking
+Enable or disableTrunking

 Command Name trunk set <enable disable="" =""></enable>

 Description To enable or disable the trunk that is already created.

 Syntax trunk set enable

 trunk set disable

-Parameters
+Parameters Enable disable

 Examples N-TRON/Admin#[1]> trunk set enable

 Trunking is activated.

 N-TRON/Admin#[1]> trunk set disable

 Trunking is deactivated.

 NOTES RSTP must be disabled in order to use Trunking.
 All trunk ports must be at

 the same speed and duplex mode.
 It is best to hard code speed and duplex

 mode for each trunking link, at both ends.

+Do not use Trunking on a switch that is directly in an active N-Ring.